flyhigher139/OctBlog/README.md

 OctBlog offers every function in MayBlog, and aims to do it better, its features are as follow:

-- multiple user
+- Multiple user
-- roles: su, admin, editor, writer, reader
+- OctBlog roles: su, admin, editor, writer, reader
-- posts, pages, tags, and categories
+- Blog features: posts, pages, tags, and categories
-- markdown support
+- Markdown support
-- admin interface
+- Admin interface
-- change configurations by configuration file or environment variable
+- Change configurations by configuration file or environment variable
-- multiple comment plugin
+- Multiple comment plugin
 - User defined widgets
 - Deploy with docker
-- order posts by weight
+- Sort posts by weight

 ## Demo